-It takes a lot to keep a paid social account performing these days.
+It takes a lot to keep social media ads performing these days.
 While budget, audiences, and account strategy can all have an impact, the biggest driver of success (or failure) is your ad creative.
 And the secret to having winning ad creative is to test a lot of it.

 There are several ways to test your social media ads, making it hard to strike the right balance between launching new “big idea” ads vs. small tweaks, or iterations, of those big ideas.
 Thankfully, we’ve found a method that helps us find winning ads fast.
 We call it the Outlier Method.